A NASH Diet Food List for Your Liver

 • Weight loss

-All these things can help improve liver health.
+All these benefits can help improve liver health.
 This makes it an ideal diet for people living with NASH.2,3

 • Fruits and vegetables